 The two diameters of the sacral diamond area have the same dimensions, or the longitudinal one is larger than the transverse (the opposite is uncommon), and they intersect in their middle point.
 It could happen that the transverse diameter, which intersects the longitudinal one at the level of the second sacral segment, will divide the latter into two unequal parts: the upper part of the longitudinal diameter shorter than the lower portion.

 The dynamics of the biomechanical movement will be different depending on the pelvic morphology, for the same principle.
-The fascia anatomy of the sides of the sacral diamond area which regulates its shape and movement corresponds to the fascial thickenings that are the part of the sacral complex of the thoracolumbar fascia, which surrounds the sacroiliac joints both posteriorly and, from the iliolumbar ligaments, anteriorly.
+The fascia anatomy of the sides of the sacral diamond area which regulates its shape and movement corresponds to the fascial thickenings that are part of the sacral complex of the thoracolumbar fascia, which surrounds the sacroiliac joints both posteriorly and, from the iliolumbar ligaments, anteriorly.
 The biomechanical properties of the bands would have repercussions from the inside to the outside and vice-versa .

 The shape of the posterior muscular and adipose tissues seems to correspond with the general pelvic morphology.
 The classification is as follows: the gynecoid pelvis corresponds to round buttocks shape, the platypelloid pelvis to a triangular shape, the anthropoid pelvis a square shape, and the android pelvis to a trapezoidal gluteal form .

-The diameters of the sacral area were utilized in detecting cephalpelvic disproportion followed by complicated labor and dystocia, resulting a correlation between the transverse diameter and the complications during the childbirth .
+The diameters of the sacral area were utilized in detecting cephalpelvic disproportion followed by complicated labor and dystocia, resulting in a correlation between the transverse diameter and the complications during the childbirth .

 Diameters of the Pelvic Inlet